Amarcode-Studios/.github/profile/README.md

 We are building a football management and action game inspired by some of the great games from the late 80s and early 90s: Player Manager and Kick Off.

-The loosely set deadline is June 24.
+Lauch deadline is set to June 24.

 If you'd like to get involved please send an email to info@dinuzzo.it